 Using language technology in conjunction with online text data from a large number of languages and countries, we address issues of survey item comparability and measurement equivalence in cross-cultural surveys with a particular focus on survey translations.
 Assessing possibilities and challenges related to data distribution and access, availability and representativity of data sources as well as data ownership and privacy, we seek to provide a state-of-the-art account on how to use online text data in relation to existing survey data.

-Our interdisciplinary research team include researchers from Mid Sweden University, the Research Institutes of Sweden (RISE), Södertörn University, the University of Bergen, GESIS Leibniz Institute for the Social Sciences and the University of Toronto.
-We also collaborate with a commercial partner, the Swedish language technology company Gavagai.
+Our interdisciplinary research team includes researchers from the University of Gothenburg, the Mid Sweden University, the Research Institutes of Sweden (RISE), AI Sweden, Södertörn University, the University of Bergen, GESIS Leibniz Institute for the Social Sciences and the University of Toronto.
+We also collaborate with a commercial data partner, the Swedish language technology company Gavagai.